gravitational/careers/challenges/cloud/sre.md

 * Ability to build the server in a Docker container
 * Ability to run the server
-* Ability to execute tests against a locally configured Kubernetes config
+* Ability to execute integration tests against the local Kubernetes cluster

 ## Level 3